getsentry/sentry.engineering/data/blog/formatting-sql-on-the-frontend.md

 Another way to do this is to write a _grammar_.
 A grammar is a formal definition of a language, in a special syntax.
 The neat thing about grammars is that _some_ grammars can be _automatically converted to a parser_!
 PEG is one such grammar.
 PEG parsers have some constraints and some known benefits that were acceptable to us, so that's the route we took.
 Plus, we already use PEG in some other places in the app.

-**Aside:** The AST above was made using https://astexplorer.net, a really great AST exploration tool.
+**Aside:** The tree above was made using https://astexplorer.net, a really great AST exploration tool.

 ### Constructing a Grammar